How To Filter Lead From Water - AquaOx Filtration Systems Can Do The Job

 After World War II, the American government prohibited the use of lead in plumbing due to the discovery of its health hazards.
 Lead poisoning scared millions of people causing the plumbing industry to shift to the copper piping as a safer alternative.

 How Do You Detect Lead in Water?

-You can test the water yourself using water test kits or have your provider do the test for you.
+You can test the water yourself using home lead test kits or have your provider test the lead levels for you.
 Either way, the importance of getting your water tested should not be overlooked whether you suspect contaminants or not.

 How Does Lead Get into Your Water Source?

 The places where you can find lead are in interior water pipes, and metal water pipes connecting to the main line of the house.
 Corrosion is one of the main causes of the presence of lead in your waterline.

-Do High-Level Lead Have Health Effects?
+Does High-Level Lead Exposure Have Health Effects?

 According to most studies on lead-contaminated water, the contaminant does not elevate blood lead level in most adults.
 However, you need to eliminate the pollutant to ensure your safety.
 Infants and pregnant women are at risk when exposed to lead and other metallic contaminants.

 You will experience lead poisoning symptoms when you’re exposed to the element for months or years.
 Although lead poisoning is difficult to detect during its early stages, children and infants are at risk when exposed in high-levels of lead for a long period of time.

 Does Bathing in Lead-Contaminated Water Have Health Effects?

 According to research, you don’t have to worry about lead causing rashes because it is not absorbed by the skin.
 However, there are cases where people were affected by the contaminant.
 Overall, there are different situations that will yield different results.
 Therefore, it would be best to avoid exposure to it at all cost.

 What is the Best Way to Eliminate Lead in Water?

-Whether your tap water contains alarming levels of lead or reading of below 15ppb, you should take the necessary actions to reduce or eliminate the pollutant in the water.
+Whether your drinking water contains alarming levels of lead or reading of below 15ppb, you should take the necessary actions to reduce or eliminate the pollutant in the water.
 Once lead, or any pollutants are detected, you should begin to address the issue to protect yourself and your family from harm.

-Any of the above mentioned solutions are good options to eliminate contaminants in your water.
+Any of the above mentioned solutions are good options to eliminate contaminants in your drinking water.
 While anyone can change water supplier, some households located in far places are unable to get alternate suppliers.

 The use of bottled water may be expensive and cumbersome for some people.
 Although it is a good option, it may not be the right solution for most people.
 Some of the bottled water sold in the market are either unsafe or lacking in nutrients.

 Lastly, buy and set up a water filtration system that catches and eliminates lead and other impurities.
-There are water filters designed to reduce or get rid of contaminants.
-When buying a filtration system, make sure you get a product that has been certified by an independent testing company.
+There are water filters designed to reduce or get rid of contaminants, creating safe water that is nearly 100% lead free.

 Will Boiling the Water Help Remove Lead?

 Contrary to popular belief, boiling water will not remove lead or other chemical contaminants in the tap water.
 Instead, it will increase the concentration of the contaminant due to the evaporation process.

 Lead’s Effect On Your Plants

 Lead as a naturally occurring heavy metal is toxic to plants.
 Exposure to lead-contaminated water will affect the roots of the plants.
 As a result, it will have an adverse effect on its growth.
 The excessive amount of the heavy metal will eventually kill the plant.